 - Out of sight.
 Keeping holiday snacks and treats out of sight drastically improves your odds of not mindlessly consuming them.
 Keep treats put away in the pantry in opaque containers and on a higher shelf.
 Freezing treats in individual servings can also improve portion control.
 You may also want to send to-go containers home with guests after the party packed with leftover treats.

 - Be realistic.
 Holidays are centered around family, food, and fun!
 If you happen to splurge don’t feel guilty.
 One day will not make or break your nutrition and fitness routine.
 Stay mindful and aware of making sure that one day doesn’t turn into several.
 Even if it does, you can always start fresh.
 Not one day, one weekend, or even one week will completely ruin everything.
 You can always get back on track.
-The average holiday season weight gain has been logged at just under two pounds.
+The average holiday season weight gain has been logged at close to 1 pound.
 The goal is to not gain those extra pounds at all, but if you do gain, don’t let those extra pounds stick around year after year.

 Here’s to healthy holidays with food and fitness along with family, friends, and fun

 Interested in pursuing a career in nutrition?
 Check out the NASM Nutrition Certification and provide nutritional guidance to clients across the world.